-[Note: Since many have suggested it is one of my better articles, I've republished this at the beginning of the year the last few years.
-It's the closest thing I have a to a tradition here.
+[Since many have suggested it is one of my better articles, I’ve republished this around the New Year for the last 8 years.
+It’s the closest thing I have to a tradition.
 If the Today Show can put on 800 segments about losing weight at the start of the year, I might as well cover everything else.
-So, with many people looking to have their best year ever, here's my best attempt at constructing a plan of attack.
+So, with many people looking to have their best year ever, here’s one attempt at constructing a plan of attack.

 Preparation and Planning

-- Make a List of Short, Medium, and Long Term Goals - Each night before I go to sleep, I try to write down 5-10 things that I want to accomplish the next day.
-I make sure that at least 3-4 are things that I can complete that day and purge from my to-do list.
+- Make a List of Short, Medium, and Long Term Goals – Each night before I go to sleep, I try to write down 3-5 things that I want to accomplish the next day.
+I make sure that at least a couple are things that I can complete that day and purge from my to-do list.
 I also make sure to add a couple of small parts of medium or long-term projects.
-Here's an example.
-I'm looking to write an eBook.
-One day my goal was to create an outline of the book - 9-12 chapters and 3-5 things that I wanted to cover in each chapter.
-The next day one of my goals was to write at least one of those 3-5 things in one chapter.
-In 1-2 months, I'll have my eBook written.

-- Catalog Your Progress - I started this blog to keep me accountable.
-I can't go out and buy a Ferrari on credit and then write about it here.
-I guess I won't go out and buy a Ferrari on credit then.
+- Catalog Your Progress – I started this blog to keep me accountable.
+I can’t go out and buy a Ferrari on credit.
+If I did, I’d have to write about it here.
+I have a strong streak of not buying a Ferrari on credit.
 See?
-Simple.
+Simple, right?

-This is important enough that I created a whole blog focusing on it.
+This is important enough that I created a whole article focusing on it.
+Unfortunately, the article is a little out of date.
+Still the ideas are sound.
 Use the link above for a half dozen easy ways to save thousands.

 Learn These Skills